solana-labs/solana/docs/src/apps/jsonrpc-api.md

 ### getConfirmedSignaturesForAddress

 Returns a list of all the confirmed signatures for transactions involving an address, within a specified Slot range.
-Max range allowed is 10_000 Slots.
+Max range allowed is 10,000 Slots

 #### Parameters: